starship/starship/docs/config/README.md

 `symbols` allows you to define arbitrary symbols to display for each operating system type.
 Operating system types not defined by your configuration use the default symbols table below.
-See [os_info::Type](https://docs.rs/os_info/latest/os_info/enum.Type.html) for the operating system types currently recognized by this module.
+All operating systems currently supported by the module are listed below.
+If you would like an operating system to be added, feel free to open a [feature request](https://github.com/starship/starship/issues/new/choose).

 ```toml
 # This is the default symbols table.